amno1/draw-cons-tree/README.md

 draw-cons-tree
 ==============

-Draws and ascii picture of a cons tree.
+Draw an ASCII picture of a cons tree.

     (draw-cons-tree '(a b (c nil 1)))